 Surgical Approaches and Biomechanical Considerations

-Fractures of patella are treated mostly with tension band fixation with wire wherever there are fragments available for tension band wiring.
+Fractures of the patella are treated mostly with tension band fixation with wire wherever there are fragments available for tension band wiring.

 Compression can also be achieved with lag screws, especially distal pole fractures.

-Screws can be used, if multiple fragments can be converted to two main fragments for tension band wiring.
+Screws can be used if multiple fragments can be converted to two main fragments for tension band wiring.

 In comminuted fractures where tension band wiring is not feasible, the patella is reduced and held together with a cerclage wire passed circumferentially.
 This is especially helpful in stellate fractures.